apptainer/singularity-userdocs/singularity_and_docker.rst

       ]
     }

+..
+TODO Is the above not the config.json file referred to at https://github.com/opencontainers/runtime-spec/blob/master/config.md ???

 Even when all OCI blobs are already in Singularity's local cache, repeated image pulls cause *both* these last-two JSON object files, as well as the ``oci-layout`` and ``index.json`` files, to be updated.

 Building Containers for Singularity from OCI Images
 ===================================================

+.. _sec:cli_oci_bootstrap_agent:

 Working Locally from the Singularity Command Line: ``oci`` Boostrap Agent
 -------------------------------------------------------------------------